mlarcher31/Bootcamp-Data-Project/README.md

 :dart: **Objective** : perform an Exploratory Data Analysis and create a Predictive Model to provide valuable insights and answer to a given Business problem

-:video_game: **Theme** : Video Games sales from 1990 to 2017, based on region, ESRB rating and press/users notation
+:video_game: **Theme** : Video Games sales from 1990 to 2017, based on region, ESRB ratings and press/users notations

 :speech_balloon: **Language** : French